How to Enable Linux on Windows 11 and 10 (WSL 2)

 Update Ubuntu using sudo apt update Command

 You can always check the WSL version on which your Linux distribution (Ubuntu in our case) is running.
-So, type wsl -l -v command in PowerShell or Windows Terminal to check the WSL version.
+So, type the wsl -l -v command in PowerShell or Windows Terminal to check the WSL version.

 Check Wsl Version Using Powershell

-Check WSL version using Terminal or PowerShell
+Check the WSL version using Terminal or PowerShell

 Upgrade from WSL 1 or WSL 2 (Windows 10 version 1903 or Earlier)